 Our 2017 campaign, supported by the Child Brain Injury Team at Bolt Burdon Kemp Solicitors, is all about the early years.
 We all know that taking care of a baby or toddler can be a challenge at the best of times.
 They are very curious about the world around them, and strive for independence.
 This adventurous nature means they can get themselves into risky, and potentially dangerous situations.

 We know there is a need to provide targeted training to people in the early years setting, what brain injury is, the signs to look out for and where and when to get help.
 This gap has been identified by local government with one UK region funding this area of our work specifically.

-During Action for Brain Injury Week we will be delivering awareness sessions targeting day cares, playschools and nurseries.
+During Action for Brain Injury Week (8th – 14th May), we will be delivering awareness sessions without charge to day care settings, playschools and nurseries.
 If you would like to book a session please call our team on 01869 341075, who will put you in touch with a local contact.

-We’ll be designing some new information packs to send out to those working in early years, please keep an eye on our website and social media for more information.
-Of course there will be some fun stuff too!
-We will be bringing Action for Brain Injury Week to a close with a Big Teddy Bear Toddle that schools and nurseries can take part in.
+Of course, we mustn’t forget the fun part – the Teddy Bear Toddle that schools and nurseries can take part in.
 This sponsored event will provide vital funding to support our work helping families right across the UK.
 Events kick off on Monday 8th May 2017, with the Big Teddy Bear Toddle taking place on Thursday 11th May.
-Visit our Just Giving page for more information.
+To get involved, please email email@example.com

 (1) “Epidemiology of children with head injury: a national overview”, by L Trefan, R Houston, G Pearson, R Edwards, P Hyde, I Maconochie and RC Parslow 2016.
 Published by the Archive of Diseases in Childhood.
 Click here to read the full article.